ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 ## Summary
 * Note mortality data has been excluded

-1. Air Pollutant AQIs are going down over time, which is in line with Mortality counts’ downward trend over time
+1. Air Pollutant AQIs are going down over time, which is in line with the downward trend mortality counts over time

 2. Based on the data, we have not observed a strong correlation between Asthma and Pollutant levels.